Panasonic G85 vs ZS200

 It is notable that the G85 has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The ZS200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G85 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G85 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G85 and ZS200 can be found, respectively, in the Panasonic G85 Manual (free pdf) or the online Panasonic ZS200 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G85 and the Panasonic ZS200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.